 Mission Personal Injury Lawyers is prepared to give your case the personal attention it deserves to build the strongest negligence case possible.
 Contact us today to learn more about an attorney-client relationship.

-How Long Do I Have to File a Lawsuit After a Distracted Driving Accident in California?
+How Long Do I Have to File a Lawsuit After a Distracted Driving Accident in San Diego, California?

 The California statute of limitations for car accident lawsuits is just two years.
 If you do not file your lawsuit before this deadline, you will be barred from recovering any compensation.